JohnEdwa/RTAutoSprintExtended/Readme.md

 * Acrid M1 animation cancelling is even more broken than vanilla.
 * Arti flamethrower has a small animation glitch at the start.
 * Custom survivors aren't properly supported, but the mod now shouldn't break them either - if it does, they can be disabled in the config.
+* Bandits revolver has a winddown animation which blocks autosprinting.
+Shooting or tapping sprint will cancel this.

 ## To-Do